la2050/challenge/_2020/play/everything-wellness.md

 mailing_address_state: California
 mailing_address_zip: '90008'
 organization_website: 'https://www.EverythingWellness.com'
-organization_twitter: '@EverythingWellness'
+organization_twitter: '@EverythingWell5'
-organization_facebook: EverythingWellness
+organization_facebook: EverythingWellness882
-organization_instagram: '@EverythingWellness'
+organization_instagram: '@EverythingWellness882'
 Please describe the mission of your organization.: > Our mission is to PROVIDE an uplifting environment for the LA community of like-minded & like-hearted women in an effort to EDUCATE & embrace the concept